AlexH0661/shellbot/README.md

 # shellbot

-ShellBot project

-This application is used to notify; Discord, Microsoft Teams, and Slack when; Metasploit, Empire or Covenant receives a shell
+This application is used to notify: Discord, Microsoft Teams, and Slack when: Metasploit, Empire, Covenant, or PoshC2 receives a shell